Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 Is there a Mobile App?

 The answer to this question is yes and no, but mostly no. Princeton Review does not have a dedicated GRE mobile app that is connected to your coursework and helps you prep for the exam.
-But you can download Princeton’s Conects Q&A app from the app store to help you with certain problems.
+But you can download Princeton’s Connects Q&A app from the app store to help you with certain problems.
 The app answers questions about problems you’re stuck on, but it is not GRE specific.
 I found the app to be moderately helpful when I played around with it, but not really worth my time.
 I found that I was better suited looking up problem explanations within the coursework.

 Is there a Score Increase Guarantee?

-For those students that are a little unsure about the effectiveness of Princeton Review’s coursework, it is reassuring knowing that Princeton Review offers a higher score guarantee.
+For those students that are a little unsure about the effectiveness of Princeton Review’s coursework, it is nice to know that Princeton Review offers a higher score guarantee.
 Princeton stands behind their course, to the point that if you don’t get improvement in your overall GRE score, they will refund your tuition in full.
 All four options for their GRE course are covered by this promise, with some packages getting guarantees of multiple point increases.
+Specifically, the 10 Points+ course guarantees an increase of at least 10 points (as its name implies) and the 162+ course guarantees a score of at least 162.

 There are some requirements that must be followed in order to be eligible for the guarantee, such as attending all classes and doing all homework, so please read the fine print, but most students should be eligible assuming you do all coursework and take all the practice tests.
 And for those that want to continue on with their studies if they don’t get a score increase after the first go around, Princeton also offers the option to retake the course, rather than getting your money back.